-During the year under review there were two incidents recorded in relation to one of the area's air discharge consent holder, Intergroup Ltd. These incidents were unconfirmed.
+During the year under review there was one incident recorded in relation to one of the area's air discharge consent holder, Intergroup Ltd, and their site management practices.
+Abatement notice EAC-22216 and Infringement notice EAC-22401 were issued following the incident investigation.
 The environmental performance of all the consent holders in the area varied from good to high.